nvidia-holoscan/holoscan-sdk/docs/holoscan_cuda_stream_handling.md

 // my_op->add_arg(cuda_stream_pool);
 ```

-Note that the the legacy `CudaStreamHandler` utility did not support passing the stream pool in
+Note that the legacy `CudaStreamHandler` utility did not support passing the stream pool in
 this way, but instead required that the user explicitly add a parameter to the operator's private
 data members.